oohg/doc/english/Grid_XBrowse_Browse_Editing_Methods.md

       ::BrowseOnChange().

    METHOD Refresh()

       ::Value may change.
-      Repaints grid trying not to change the position of selected row Calls method ::Update()
+      Repaints grid trying not to change the position of selected row.\
+      Calls method ::Update().\
-      The dbf's record pointer is preserved.
+      The dbf's record pointer is preserved.\

 ************************************************************************************

+   Quick reference:

    *** TGRID: